Rocco DiSpirito

 Rocco DiSpirito (born November 19, 1966) is an American chef and reality television personality based in New York City, known for starring in the series The Restaurant.

 Early life and education

-DiSpirito was born in Queens, New York.
+DiSpirito was born in Queens, New York to an Italian Immigrant mom originally from San Nicola Baronia who taught him to cook.
+He grew up in Jamaica, Queens.

 He graduated in 1986 from the Culinary Institute of America in Hyde Park, New York, and in 1990 from Boston University with a bachelor's degree in hospitality administration.

 Career

 DiSpirito is known for his Italian American cuisine and his fusion cooking.

 DiSpirito is known as a celebrity chef and a cookbook author.
 He is known for his involvement in Union Pacific, a restaurant he opened in 1997 in the Gramercy Park section of Manhattan.
 A year later, New York Times reviewer Ruth Reichl, in a three-star review, reported that a woman at the next table was moaning in ecstasy as she ate.
 Still, it was impossible to determine what had provoked that reaction since so many dishes were worthy of such a reaction.
 DiSpirito departed Union Pacific in 2004.

 From 2003 to 2004, DiSpirito starred in the NBC reality television show The Restaurant, which followed the launch and operation of a new Manhattan restaurant called Rocco's on 22nd.
 The show was canceled, and the restaurant's financier, Jeffrey Chodorow, successfully sued DiSpirito to have the restaurant shut down and DiSpirito banned from entering the premises.

 DiSpirito succeeded Arthur Schwartz as host of Food Talk, an hour-long morning talk show on New York Radio WOR (AM), from October 2004 through December 2005, and then hosted 12 episodes of the TV show Rocco Gets Real on A&E (October 4 through December 27, 2008).

 He was featured in a Lincoln MKX commercial and the ABC sitcom The Knights of Prosperity, and was a guest judge on Bravo's Top Chef.

 DiSpirito returned in the Top Chef season three finale (Top Chef: Miami) — in which three celebrity chefs were brought to work as sous chefs to the contestants, with DiSpirito assisting Hung Huynh — and was a guest judge on the March 14, 2008, Top Chef season four premiere (Top Chef: Chicago).

 He appeared on NBC's The Biggest Loser: Couples (season 5) in an episode that aired on February 5, 2008 (episode 506), in which contestants were challenged to prepare three healthy courses based on DiSpirito's recipes; DiSpirito judged the food and determined the winning team.
 The following season, he appeared on the second episode (airing September 23, 2008) of The Biggest Loser: Families, taking the "worst" cook of each pair shopping and teaching them to prepare healthy recipes.